AliArmagan/FINEOS/README.md

 - Under Utilities I have Driver,BrowserUtils and ConfigurationReader,if you want to check.

-- If you wanna change browser and run with firefox you can change it on configuration.properties.
+- If you wanna change browser and run with firefox you can change it on configuration.properties.I did not wanna add another browser.